colischeng/Transcript-App/README.md

 # GPA Calculator Project

-## Operations and Tracking of Matrices
+## Simple GPA Tracker and Calculator

 A project designed as an aid to students to track their cumulative GPA and well as